For showtimes, click here.

 Christina Crawford, Joan’s adopted daughter, remembered the night in her memoir Mommie Dearest.
 Recalling her mother’s reaction after the win, she wrote, “Her health seemed to improve drastically.
 She bounded out of bed and took a shower.
 She brushed her hair and waited for the photographer to arrive.”

-Some speculated that Joan faked ill, especially since her photos with the Oscar turned out so well.
+Some speculated that Joan faked her illness, especially since her photos with the Oscar turned out so well.
 However, the star maintained her story.

 “I did my best to look my best, but I really was ill.”